Pachyrhinosaurus | “Thick-Nosed” Dinosaur of the Late Cretaceous

 Discovery & Fossil Evidence

-Sternberg’s discovery was just the beginning of our understanding of the Pachyrhinosaurus.
+Sternberg’s discovery was just the beginning of our understanding of Pachyrhinosaurus.
 Since his initial find, additional fossils have been discovered, notably in Alaska.
 These later finds have expanded our understanding of this dinosaur by providing further insight into its physical characteristics and lifestyle.
 Each new discovery adds another piece to the puzzle and helps us to paint a more complete picture of this fascinating creature and the world it inhabited.

 Pachyrhinosaurus Size and Description